U.S. flag

 EPSDT Strategy Guides to Support States with the Medicaid Benefit for Children and Adolescents

-The first four guides in the series are:
+The four guides in the series are:

 The Form CMS-416 is used by CMS to collect basic information on State Medicaid and CHIP programs to assess the effectiveness of EPSDT services.